TTengs/MarkdownToConfluence/README.md

 `CONFLUENCE_SPACE_KEY`

-The ID of the space that is being uploaded to.
+The key of the space that is being uploaded to.

 `AUTH_TOKEN`